elixir-europe/rdmkit/pages/your_domain/human_data.md

   * The [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org) has recommendations for these issues in their [GA4GH regulatory and ethical toolkit](https://www.ga4gh.org/genomic-data-toolkit/regulatory-ethics-toolkit/).
     - [Consent Clauses for Genomic Research](https://drive.google.com/file/d/1O5Ti7g7QJqS3h0ABm-LyTe02Gtq8wlKM/view?usp=sharing)
 * Personal data protection legislation
-  * If you are performing research in the EU on human research subjects, or on human research subject in the EU, you must adhere to the General Data Protection Regulation - GDPR.
+  * **Within the EU.** If you are performing human data research in the EU, or your data subjects are located in the EU, then you must adhere to the General Data Protection Regulation - GDPR.
-    * See [Data protection](data_protection) for more information on this law.
-    * The sensitivity of your data affects what considerations you have make when handling it, see [Determining the sensitivity of your data](sensitive_data) for more information.
-    * For some sensitive data you have to perform a Data Protection Impact Assessments.
-In general, any biomedical research on human subjects will need to do this.
-  * Outside EU
+    * Requirements for research that fall under the GDPR are outlined in the [RDMkit Data protection page](data_protection).
+    * Attributes of the data determines data sensitivity and  sensitivity affects the considerations for data handling.
+The [RDMkit sensitive data page](sensitive_data) provides guidance on determining and reducing data sensitivity.
-    * For countries outside the EU, the [International Compilation of Human Research Standards](https://www.hhs.gov/ohrp/sites/default/files/2020-international-compilation-of-human-research-standards.pdf) list relevant legislations.
+  * **Outside the EU.** For countries outside the EU, the [International Compilation of Human Research Standards](https://www.hhs.gov/ohrp/sites/default/files/2020-international-compilation-of-human-research-standards.pdf) list relevant legislations.

 ### Solutions